userrails/userrails_bkp.github.io/_posts/2018-04-21-introduction-ruby-on-rails.markdown

 date:   2018-04-21 09:23:58 +0545
 categories: tutorials
 ---
-Rails is a server-side web application development, model-view-controller framework written in the Ruby programming language.
-With the help of Ruby on Rails, developer can easily and quickly develop small to large web applications.
+Rails is a server-side web application development framework written in the Ruby programming language.
+Ruby on Rails help developer to write small to large web applications quickly.

 Ruby on Rails is popular among other frameworks because:
 - Rails provides amazing tools like scaffolding, which helps in developing web applications in very less time.
-- Ruby on Rails is free as it is open source framework.
+- Ruby on Rails is 100% free as it is open source framework.
 - It is based on MVC (Model-View-Controller) pattern which is popular among web developers.
 - RubyGems are the libraries which are available publicly and well documented.
 - Ruby is easy to learn.